RRZE-HPC/WINIC/README.md

 # Introduction

 WINIC is a platform-independent automated micro-benchmarking tool.
-It currently works for x86 and ARM on Linux.
+It currently supports x86, ARM and RISC-V on Linux.
 WINIC can automatically determine latency and throughput values for all instructions the given CPU supports.

 ## Limitations
 WINIC currently cannot measure:
 - instructions accessing memory (this will be added in the future)
-- branches, returns, system calls
+- branches, returns, system calls and privileged instructions

 # Download and Build
 WINIC is relying on LLVM and clang to generate and assemble benchmarks.
-Use `setup.sh` after cloning this repository to automatically download and build LLVM aswell as NAME.
-To manage multiple builds e.g. for multiple platforms in an HPC context specify `--dir <buildName>` to build a version of LLVM into ./llvm-build-buildName and WINICinto ./build-buildName.
+Use `setup.sh` after cloning this repository to automatically download and build LLVM aswell as WINIC.
+To manage multiple builds e.g. for multiple platforms in an HPC context specify `--dir <buildName>` to build a version of LLVM into ./llvm-build-buildName and WINIC into ./build-buildName.

 # Usage
 To calculate throughput and latency WINIC needs the clock-frequency to be fixed e.g. by using [likwid-setFrequencies](https://github.com/RRZE-HPC/likwid/wiki/likwid-setFrequencies).
 Once the frequency is fixed you can use WINIC as follows: